 During the winter the library arranges storytelling hours for children in Swedish, Finnish, Norwegian, and Danish.
 Kindergartens, primary schools; other groups can also book visits to the Nordic house and its library.

-Artotek or the Art Library of the Nordic House was established in 1972, when the Nordic Graphic Association donated 200 graphic art works by Nordic artists to the Nordic House as a foundation for an art library.
+Artotek or the Art Library of the Nordic House was established in 1972 when the Northern Graphic Union donated 200 graphic artworks by Nordic artists to the Nordic House as a foundation for an art library.
 The obligation was that the library users could borrow art in the same way as books and other material.